It’s theme review time on WPin. Read my experiences and thoughts on the Checathlon WordPress theme.

 Installing the Checathlon WordPress Theme

 The first thing I will say about Checathlon is how lightweight it is in terms of file size, it comes in under 1MB.
-When you compare that with other themes that is a thing of beauty in fairness.
+When you compare that with other themes that are a thing of beauty in fairness.
 No bloat.

 I digress, theme installation is a relative breeze, via the backend or indeed via FTP.
-You decide, I’m assuming (rightly or wrongly) you’re at a stage in your WordPress life, whereby you know how to install a theme!
+You decide I’m assuming (rightly or wrongly) you’re at a stage in your WordPress life, whereby you know how to install a theme!

 Took me all of 3 seconds to install.
 Nice.
 Like a kid in a candy shop all eager and what not I immediately navigate to the home page to see what it looks like!

-Well installation is an absolute piece of cake.
+Well, installation is an absolute piece of cake.
 I’ve been a little naughty here by navigating to the home page, especially since I’ve not set up the theme properly.
 I can’t help it!
 I just love taking a look at a WordPress theme after I’ve just installed it.